iata-lab/Nodejs-Express-framework-api/README.md

 Path: Users, Method: put, Action: Display a message saying: update a user
 Path: Users, Method: delete, Action: Display a message saying: delete a user Use Postman to test all callbacks

+  Exercise 3

+Create a file with the name ej3. js
+Raise an Express server
+Calling localhost:3000/products should display the following JSON:
+{
+ description: 'Products',
+ items: [
+ { id: 1, name: 'Harry Potter Mug' , price: 300},
+ { id: 2, name: 'FIFA 22 PS5' , price: 1000},
+ { id: 3, name: 'Goku Super Saiyan Figure' , price: 100},
+ { id: 4, name: 'Zelda Breath of the Wild' , price: 200},
+ { id: 5, name: 'Skin Valorant' , price: 120},
+ { id: 6, name: 'Star Wars Mug' , price: 220}
+ ]
+}
+Create endpoint to be able to create a new product Create endpoint to be able to update a product
+Create endpoint to be able to delete a product
+Create filter by product price
+Create filter that shows products with a price between 50 and 250.
+Create a filter that when I search in postman by parameter the id of a product returns me that product Create a filter that when I search in postman by parameter the name of a product returns me that product.

+Extra

+Create a js interface for the previous exercise using Axios with the following requirements:
+Products screen that shows the products
+Screen to add products
+In the products screen that each product has the option to be deleted.